cuencaalexander/Cat-Album/README.md

 # Cat Album

-This is the Cat album application
+This is the Cat Album application

 ## Setup